ManeDavtyan/tSNE/README.md

 Initiallizing parameters perplexity and dimensions.

 ## `grid_search`
-Using perplexity parameter finding the best sigmas for each iteration for p_ij
+Using perplexity parameter finding the best sigmas for each iteration for p_ij.
+The main idea of the given grid_function was taken from here https://towardsdatascience.com/t-sne-from-scratch-ft-numpy-172ee2a61df7

 ## `fit`